Mr.Mr. (song): Background and composition

-"Mr.Mr." was composed by American production team The Underdogs (Harvey Mason Jr., Damon Thomas, Andrew Hey, Mike Daley, Britt Burton, and Rodnae "Chikk" Bell), with Korean lyrics by Cho Yoon-kyung and Kim Hee-jeong of Jam Factory), who have written lyrics for Girls' Generation for eight years.
+"Mr.Mr." was composed by American production team The Underdogs (Harvey Mason Jr., Damon Thomas, Andrew Hey, Mike Daley, Britt Burton, and Rodnae "Chikk" Bell), with Korean lyrics by Cho Yoon-kyung and Kim Hee-jeong (Jam Factory), who have written lyrics for Girls' Generation for eight years.
 The Underdogs had previously worked with Western artists including Britney Spears, Beyoncé, and Justin Timberlake.
 The song was released to South Korean KBS Radio Station on February 25, 2014, as a single from the EP of the same name (2014).
 A Japanese version of "Mr.Mr." was included on the group's 2014 Japanese greatest hits album The Best.

 Musically, "Mr.Mr." was described by Billboard magazine's Jeff Benjamin as an electropop and pop-R&B song.
 An editor from Yonhap characterized it as an "electropop dance" song featuring elements of R&B, and Heather Phares, writing for AllMusic, noted that it "mixed a hip hop beat and EDM-inspired buildups" in its composition.
 Lyrically, "Mr.Mr." has a more proactive theme with lyrics prompting a reluctant man to be more courageous towards girls, a departure from the group's familiar themes.